2000 Mules: Accused mule's suit and responses

 In October 2022, Atlanta citizen Mark Andrews sued Dinesh D'Souza, True the Vote, Gregg Phillips, Catherine Engelbrecht and Salem Media Group for defamation, conspiracy, and intrusion on seclusion.
 The film accused him of being a "mule" who illegally harvested ballots as part of a fraud ring.
 Although the film had blurred his face, the film's trailer and promotional stills used his image.
 A state investigation found that Andrews was legally dropping off ballots for himself, his wife, and their three adult children, who all lived at the same address.
 The state exonerated Andrews a few days before the movie's premiere.
+D'Souza settled with Andrews in 2026 immediately before the scheduled trial.

 On May 31, 2024, Salem Media Group, which helped produce and distribute the D'Souza film and book, released a public apology to Andrews, saying it had relied on representations from D'Souza and True the Vote.
 Salem also disavowed the book and the film and withdrew them from distribution.
 In a lawsuit Salem filed against its insurer for not covering costs related to Andrews's lawsuit, Salem revealed it had settled Andrews's suit for a "significant" amount.
 The apology and disavowal came as part of the settlement.
 Andrews dismissed his claims against Salem after the apology but the suit, which names multiple defendants, remained ongoing.

 On December 1, 2024, D'Souza posted a statement which included "We recently learned that surveillance videos used in the film may not have actually been correlated with the geolocation data [...]
 Again, I apologize to Mr. Andrews."